Note: This trip was done in 2001 and 2002

 SOS Children Village - Mai Dich

-The main reason to our stay in Hanoi was to visit our God child Anh.
+The main reason for our stay in Hanoi was to visit our God child Anh.

-She lives in a children village in Mai Dich in the outskirts of Hanoi and the village belongs to SOS children villages.
+She lived in a children village in Mai Dich in the outskirts of Hanoi and the village belongs to SOS children villages.

-The children village in Mai Dich was founded in 1990 and consist of 16 family houses, assembly room, day care center and school.
+The children village in Mai Dich was founded in 1990 and consisted of 16 family houses, assembly room, day care center and school

-There were about 150-200 children in the children village with around 10 to 13 children in each house.
+There were about 150-200 children in the children village with about 10 to 13 children in each house.

-We were staying for a visit during 2 days and the children got to know each other and they had a great time together.
+Our visit lasted for 2 days and the children got to know each other and they had a great time together.